kaigii/QuickNote-for-macOS/README.md

 ./install.sh
 ```

+**What the script does automatically:**
+- ✅ Find DMG file
+- ✅ Remove security quarantine
+- ✅ Mount DMG
+- ✅ Install to Applications
+- ✅ Clean up temporary files

 **Option 2: Manual Command**
 1. Download the DMG file from GitHub
 2. Open Terminal and run this command (replace the path if needed):